 - Before you use the hostname and the IP address in the Network settings, you need to register them with the DNS server. - The hostname or the IP address which is used for product configuration, should not have multiple entries in the DNS server.
-For example, the IP address should not be associated with multiple hostnames, or the hostname should not be associated with multiple IP addresses. - HPE Helion and Veritas Continuity supports only Internet protocol version (IPV) 4. - If you plan to use the DHCP server, the DHCP server should be in the same subnet where you plan to deploy the product. - If you want to assign multiple IP addresses to one network adapter on a host having Windows Server 2008 SP2 or Windows Vista SP2, you need to apply the following patch on the host.
+For example, the IP address should not be associated with multiple hostnames, or the hostname should not be associated with multiple IP addresses. - The hostname that you use for a virtual appliance must not start with a digit and must not contain the underscore ( ) character. - HPE Helion and Veritas Continuity supports only Internet protocol version (IPV) 4. - If you plan to use the DHCP server, the DHCP server should be in the same subnet where you plan to deploy the product. - If you want to assign multiple IP addresses to one network adapter on a host having Windows Server 2008 SP2 or Windows Vista SP2, you need to apply the following patch on the host.
 This patch lets you to add the skipassource flag in your network configuration.